 Internal Combustion Engines & Turbomachinery 4

-Gary is a Reader in Mechanical and Aerospace Engineering
+Gary is a Professor of Polymer Mechanics in Mechanical and Aerospace Engineering

 |Large Group Teaching||10 (hours maximum)|